Preston and Ormskirk line designated a community rail line giving passengers a greater say on how services are run.

 - Bishop Line: Darlington - Bishop Auckland January 2011

-- This latest designation will be officially announced at the seventh national ‘Community Rail Awards’ which will be hosted by the Association of Community Rail Partnerships (ACoRP) on 23rd September 2011 in Sheffield.
+This latest designation will be officially announced at the seventh national ‘Community Rail Awards’ which will be hosted by the Association of Community Rail Partnerships on 23 September 2011 in Sheffield.